Jabidahs-Creations-Systems/xpipe-python-api/README.md

 # and talk to the XPipe HTTP server on localhost.
 client = Client()

+# If you want to connect to a PTB build of XPipe, you have to configure the client with that information
+# as the PTB releases use a different port
+client = Client(ptb=True)

 # To connect to a remote instance with an API key, use
 client = Client(token="foo", base_url = "http://servername:21721")
 ```